-If a quorum is present, the affirmative vote of a majority of the shares entitled to vote that are present in person or represented by proxy at the 2022 Annual Meeting is required to elect Directors, to ratify the appointment of KPMG, to approve the compensation of the Company's NEOs and to act on any other matters properly brought before the meeting.
+If a quorum is present, the affirmative vote of a majority of the shares entitled to vote that are present in person or represented by proxy at the 2023 Annual Meeting is required to elect Directors, to ratify the appointment of KPMG, to approve the compensation of the Company's NEOs, and to act on any other matters properly brought before the meeting.
+Because of the nature of the vote on the frequency of advisory votes on executive compensation, there is not standard for determining which frequency has been "adopted" by the shareholders.

-Shares represented by proxies which are marked or voted "withhold authority" with respect to the election of any one or more nominees for election as Directors, proxies which are marked or voted "abstain" on the other proposals, and proxies which are marked or voted to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
+Shares represented by proxies which are marked or voted "AGAINST" or "ABSTAIN" with respect to the election of any one or more nominees for election as Directors, proxies which are marked or voted "abstain" on the other proposals, and proxies which are marked or voted to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
 Such proxies will thus have the same effect as a vote against such nominee or nominees, against such proposals and against such other matters, respectively.
+Proxies marked or voted "abstain" on the proposals regarding the frequency of advisory votes on executive compensation will not be counted as a vote for any of the three options, and the Board of Directors shall determine the impact of such votes.